mschaller2/effective-couscous/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+The data required for input would be any number of restaurants that the user wants relevant to their lifestyle/budget, the amount of money they start with, add, or get removed (based on the chosen restaurant).
+	Examples:
+	Select Restaurant (from GUI): (chosen with click) Add/Deduct Money: (button)
+	Calculate Average Cost Est: (select between 1 and 12 months to keep it simple)

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+We imagine a simple GUI that includes buttons to add restaurants, money, etc as described in the input, as well as images that correspond to calculated output, also as described earlier.
+If we were really feeling fancy, we could add an overview of campus area/State St as the underlying image of the GUI, where you could add things based on their real life locations.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+Name each interface or class and briefly describe its function or purpose.

 Types include a Restaurant class and a User class primarily.
 Using two classes would keep things simple and most of the data should fit in these classes, especially since a lot of the sample output would be based on simple calculations based on the data at hand.
 Restaurant class: Stores location, average price of a meal